 We’ve seen self-hovering drones before, of course, but never in something this small.
 Great work Uvify.

 Perfect, you’ve got an easy to fly mini drone for the living room, that’s a great start, but remember that Uvify has a history in racing drones, OOri can fly at up to 60 MPH!!!
 I don’t know about you, but that’s too fast for my living room.

 I can’t say enough about the concept of a drone that can grow with a pilot.
 A beginner can use OOri for bopping around.
 If you advance your skills with the drone, it can get you to the point you are ready to race a serious machine.
 OOri is not a serious racing machine, but it’s possibly the best racing trainer we’ve seen in a quadcopter with this level of fit and finish.

 Early pre-orders were $289, but I’m sorry to tell you you’ve missed the deal.
-You can now pre-order Uvify OOri for $389.
-I, personally, have placed my order – review units are one thing, I want to own this drone.
+You can now order Uvify OOri for $389.
+Watch for deals at $349 lately.

 We had a great time hanging out with the Uvify team at CES 2018.
 They had a fun booth with one of the best flying cages I’ve seen, drone simulators set up to play and plenty of friendly faces to answer any questions.

 We are, without a doubt, going to have to keep an eye on Uvify moving forward.
 The drones and technology, more specifically, the capabilities of their consumer drones, are on par with the best machines from the top companies out there.
 I can’t begin to tell you how significant that is for how small of a company Uvify is.